Kayla Henning

 Certifying with Precision Nutrition Dental Assistant degree

-After having her first daughter, she wanted to be the kind of mom who could do all the things — strong, active, and a positive influence for her kids.
-But it wasn’t until after her second daughter was born that fitness truly became more than just a routine.
-When she joined a CrossFit Mamas class, she discovered not only strength, but community, confidence, and mental clarity.
-Being surrounded by other moms in the same stage of life helped her stay grounded, positive, and healthy — both physically and mentally.
+After having my first daughter, I wanted to be the kind of mom who could do all the things — strong, active, and a positive influence for my kids.
+But it wasn’t until after my second daughter was born that fitness truly became more than just a routine.
+When I joined a CrossFit Mamas class, I discovered not only strength, but community, confidence, and mental clarity.
+Being surrounded by other moms in the same stage of life helped me stay grounded, positive, and healthy — both physically and mentally.

-Growing up, she was always moving — played softball from age 9 to 18 (catcher, third base, and shortstop), danced jazz and hip hop through the winters, and played volleyball through junior high.
-Her community softball team even made it to provincials and cities, which was a huge highlight and one of the first times she felt what true teamwork and drive felt like.
+Growing up, I was always moving — I played softball from age 9 to 18 (catcher, third base, and shortstop), danced jazz and hip hop through the winters, and played volleyball through junior high.
+Our community softball team even made it to provincials and cities, which was a huge highlight and one of the first times I felt what true teamwork and drive felt like.

-After her first daughter was born, she googled “moms and babies workout classes,” and a CrossFit gym popped up nearby.
-She went, tried a class, and instantly fell in love — or as they say, “drank the Kool-Aid.”
-She even continued CrossFit throughout her second pregnancy, which helped her stay strong and confident during delivery and recovery.
+After my first daughter was born, I googled “moms and babies workout classes,” and a CrossFit gym popped up nearby.
+I went, tried a class, and instantly fell in love — or as they say, I “drank the Kool-Aid.”
+I even continued CrossFit throughout my second pregnancy, which helped me stay strong and confident during delivery and recovery.

-As a coach, she brings energy, fun, and heart to every class.
-She loves making people laugh, but also holds them accountable and pushes them to see that they’re capable of more than they think.
-Her coaching style is all about encouragement, connection, and helping others see what’s possible when they show up for themselves.
+As a coach, I bring energy, fun, and heart to every class.
+I love making people laugh, but I also hold them accountable and push them to see that they’re capable of more than they think.
+My coaching style is all about encouragement, connection, and helping others see what’s possible when they show up for themselves.

-When life took an unexpected turn this past year, coaching became her new beginning.
-It gave her purpose and motivation to stand on her own two feet, rebuild confidence, and pour her energy into helping others do the same.
-Leading those early morning classes has given her a sense of strength and belonging that she will always be grateful for.
+When life took an unexpected turn this past year, coaching became my new beginning.
+It gave me purpose and motivation to stand on my own two feet, rebuild my confidence, and pour my energy into helping others do the same.
+Leading those early morning classes has given me a sense of strength and belonging that I’ll always be grateful for.

 Her mantra?